alipali737/pen-test-docs/Networking/Pivoting, Tunnelling, and Port Forwarding.md

 ### Web Server Pivoting with Rpivot
 [Rpivot](https://github.com/klsecservices/rpivot) us a reverse SOCKS proxy written in python, for SOCKS tunnelling.
 It allows us to bind a machine inside an internal network to an external server and exposes the client's local port on the server-side.
 This lets us access internal web servers from the outside.
 ![[rpivot-webserver.webp]]
-1. Rpivot requires python 2.7, so we might need to install it
+1. [Rpivot](https://github.com/klsecservices/rpivot) requires python 2.7, so we might need to also install it (*we also require it on both the attack host and pivot host*)
 ```bash
 git clone https://github.com/klsecservices/rpivot.git
 sudo apt-get install python2.7